Child support and child maintenance allowance in Finland

 How do you apply for child maintenance allowance?

-Child maintenance allowance can be applied for by the child’s parent or other person caring for the child.
-If the child has reached the age of 15 and is living on his/her own, the child can claim the allowance him/herself.
+Child maintenance allowance is claimed from Kela and can be applied for by the child’s parent or other person caring for the child.
+If the child is 15 years of age or older and lives independently, they can apply for the allowance themselves.

 How much allowance can you get?